-Why have I set my novels in the late 1940’s?
+Why have I set my first six novels in the late 1940’s?
 For one thing, the immediate post-war years are an unmapped literary landscape.
 Other writers, wanting a non-contemporary setting, chose the war period itself or jumped forward to the rock ‘n’ roll 50’s or flower-power 60’s.
 They’re missing out.
 Post-war Britain was a cauldron of change and upheaval.
 The country was broke, its empire disintegrating, and a million men, demobbed after six years in uniform, were fighting for jobs and a new role in society.
 Their estranged womenfolk had found a taste for independence and wage earning.
 And sometimes, for other men. . .

 The nation’s cities were bombed out slums.
 Winston, the architect of victory – had been turfed out by a country desperate for change.
 Atlee’s new Labour government was promising impossible dreams: a welfare state and a national health service to sweep away the poor-house and reduce the appalling levels of child mortality.
 Diseases like TB, polio and rickets were rife, and children with leg callipers a commonplace.
 Rationing was worsening.
 The black market spawned during the war had become the norm.
 Spivs and wide-boys ruled the roost, and corruption was endemic.

 In other words, the late 1940’s were a perfect stage for unleashing a lone hero against the forces of vice and venality.
 Conveniently too, it’s a time when capital punishment held sway, otherwise there would have been no Hanging Shed.
 It also meant I could duck all the CSI, DNA testing, police procedural stuff and concentrate on the hero and the story.